Medical University of South Carolina: College of Pharmacy

 The Department of Pharmacy was created by an amendment to the charter in 1881, organized in 1882, and discontinued by 1884.
 Resuming in 1894, the Department of Pharmacy offered the Graduate in Pharmacy (Ph.G.) degree.
 The current program offers the Doctor of Pharmacy (PharmD) degree.
 In 2006, the College of Pharmacy merged with the University of South Carolina's College of Pharmacy in Columbia, SC to form the South Carolina College of Pharmacy (SCCP).
 However, in 2016 the College of Pharmacy at MUSC ended its merger with SCCP.
 Members of the graduating class of 2020 were the first to receive degrees under the newly separated MUSC College of Pharmacy.

 The MUSC College of Pharmacy offers a dual PharmD/MBA program, a consortium between The Citadel Graduate College and MUSC College of Pharmacy.
 This consortium was originally designed and implemented before the SCCP was formed.

 College of Nursing

 The two-year training course for nurses was started in 1884 at Roper Hospital.
 The training school was incorporated into the Medical College of South Carolina in 1919 and expanded to three years.
 Today, the College of Nursing offers a Bachelor of Science in nursing, a Master of Science in nursing, and three doctoral degrees – a PhD (Doctor of Philosophy), and a DNP (Doctor of Nursing Practice).

 College of Graduate Studies

 Graduate instruction began in 1949, with the first Master of Science degree conferred in 1951 and the first Doctor of Philosophy awarded in 1952.
-The School of Graduate Studies, formally organized in 1965, now offers a variety of programs including neuroscience, biostatistics, epidemiology, molecular and cellular biology, pathology and laboratory medicine, pharmacology, pharmaceutical sciences, microbiology and immunology, and environmental sciences.
+The School of Graduate Studies, formally organized in 1965, now offers a variety of programs including neuroscience, biostatistics, biomedical data science, epidemiology, molecular and cellular biology, pathology and laboratory medicine, pharmacology, pharmaceutical sciences, microbiology and immunology, and environmental sciences.